yashprakash13/honeysuckle-web/README.md

 <br>

 ## Tech Stack
-1. Django --> Features core of the website
+1. Django --> Features the core of the website
 2. PostgreSQL --> Storing the entirety story and user dtabase.
-3. Bulma CSS Framework --> For the colour, structure and design
+3. Bulma CSS Framework --> For the look and feel, structure and a sprinkle of design
-4. sentence-bert, FAISS, Whoosh --> For similarity search engine
+4. Transformers, Whoosh --> For the similarity search engine
 5. FastAPI --> For powering the [Eleven API](https://github.com/yashprakash13/Eleven) for the search engine.
 (If you can guess that reference and why, I'll give you a cookie :wink: )
 6. Discord py --> Used for making the [Honeysuckle Discord Bot](https://github.com/yashprakash13/Honeysuckle) bringing some functionalities of the website straight to the discord server
 7. Flask and Click --> Featuring in the [Tank CLI](https://github.com/yashprakash13/Tank) for downloading full text content from websites.
 (If you can guess that reference and why here as well, I'll give you a cookie and a donut :wink: )